Skip to main contentSkip to main navigationSkip to footer content

 Since there are so many flexible options to get your MSN degree, the master’s curriculum differs from program to program, but they all have the same goal: to help you become a highly qualified ARPN (Advanced Practice Registered Nurse) in your chosen specialty

-Generally speaking, there are common courses you can learn at most MSN programs.
+Generally speaking, there are standard courses you can learn at most MSN programs.
 They may include:

 • Health policy and advocacy